 Let’s connect!
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We'd be so grateful if you did.
 If you like this recipe and can't wait to see what we're going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.

-- 1 teaspoon baking powder this is separate from the tsp used in the applesauce
+- 1 teaspoon baking powder this is separate from the teaspoon used in the applesauce

 - 1 teaspoon ground cinnamon